muchdogesec/obstracts/README.md

 sudo docker-compose up
 ```

+### Access the server

+The webserver (Django) should now be running on: http://127.0.0.1:8001/

+You can access the Swagger UI for the API in a browser at: http://127.0.0.1:8001/api/schema/swagger-ui/

 #### ArangoDB install

 Note, this script will not install an ArangoDB instance.

 If you're new to ArangoDB, [you can install the community edition quickly by following the instructions here](https://arangodb.com/community-server/).

-If you are running ArangoDB locally, be sure to set `ARANGODB_HOST='host.docker.internal'` in the `.env` file otherwise you will run into networking errors.
+If you are running ArangoDB locally, be sure to set `ARANGODB_HOST_URL="http://localhost:8529/"` in the `.env` file otherwise you will run into networking errors.

+The script will automatically create a database called `obstracts_database` when the container is spun up (if it does not exist).

+For each blog added, two new collections will be created in the format

+`<FEED_NAME>_<FEED_ID>-<COLLECTION_TYPE>_collection`

+e.g.

+* `graham_cluley_9288374-0298740-94875-vertex_collection`
+* `graham_cluley_9288374-0298740-94875-edge_collection`

 #### Running in production